fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

-_Isn't it exciting, you can discover quite a few things by only thinking about them!_
+---
+**Edits**:

-**Edit**: In the first post, I didn't say what I wanted to say, but strayed on related topics.
+- 2019-04-30: In the first post, I didn't say what I wanted to say, but strayed on related topics.
 So this is the second version, I'm much more content with this one.
 If you have feedback, I'd love to hear it!

-**Edit 2**: Added the paragraph about 'when to use it'.
+- 2019-05-24: Added the paragraph about 'when to use it'.

-**Edit 3**: Added paragraph about what to keep in mind, and added quotes.
+- 2019-09-26: Added paragraph about what to keep in mind, and added quotes.
+- 2020-09-04: Grammar fixes

 [1]: https://en.wikipedia.org/wiki/Blackjack